 Bones 101: Bone Feeding Basics

 When it comes to raw feeding for your pet, bones are essential.
 They are nature’s toothbrush and aid in keeping your pet’s teeth and gums in perfect shape.
-Without bones, the raw diet is not complete and will be missing essential minerals like calcium and phosphorus.
+Without bones, the raw diet is not complete and will be missing essential minerals like calcium, phosphorus and magnesium.
 And chewing whole bones is a great way to provide your companion with mental stimulation.

 Chewing bones is a partially learned behaviour which means that puppies and kittens need to be taught how to chew bones.
 Adult dogs switching to raw must also learn to maneuver and chew bones.
 Start the lessons by holding the bone for them.
 This helps them get the idea and to make it easier for them to maneuver so they don’t lose interest before they get the hang of it.
 Chewing bones can feel foreign to a pet who isn’t used to it so help them along by providing a little moral support.
 Be patient and confident ‐ your pet can sense your energy and is more likely to be a quick learner if he feels your energetic support.

 How To Choose The Right Bone For Your Pet